tuneinsight/lattigo/README.md

 ## Support and Issues

-The github issues should be prioritized for bug report and question directly related to the use or inner working of the library.
-Any issue opened regarding an unexpected behavior of the library or one of its package must be accompanied by a self contained `main.go` reproducing the unwanted behavior.
+The github issues should be prioritized for bug reports and questions directly related to the use or inner working of the library.
+Any issue opened regarding an unexpected behavior of the library or one of its packages must be accompanied by a self contained `main.go` reproducing the unwanted behavior.

 Question related issues will be closed after 7 days of inactivity since the last response from our side.